Revolt of 1857 — Set 1

 Correct Answer: C. S.N.
 Sen

-S.N.
-Sen was the official historian appointed by the Government of India to write about 1857.
-His book is titled 'Eighteen Fifty-Seven'.
-He provided a balanced view, acknowledging both the sepoy mutiny and popular rebellion aspects.
+• **S.N.
+Sen** was the **official historian** appointed by Govt of India to write about 1857. • His book **'Eighteen Fifty-Seven'** published in **1957** — centenary of the revolt. • He gave a balanced view: acknowledged both **sepoy mutiny** and **popular rebellion** aspects. • 💡 Savarkar = 'First War of Independence'; R.C.
+Majumdar = critic; S.B.
+Chaudhuri = 'Civil Rebellion'.

 Which British officer defeated Rani Laxmibai?